radekkpl/askaplus.bepinex.mod/README.md

 Some QoL mods for Aska game \
 <code style="color:red;">BACKUP YOUR SAVE</code>\
 This is still in development
+This mod does not change any game files.
+It can be uninstalled without problem, your game/save file is not harmed.
+Mod is tested only on single player session ! - Yet.

+## Torches to buildings
+Torches has been added to buildings.
+Your village is now lit and not that dark in the night.
+(Cart too :))

 ## Spikes self damage reduction
 Originally spikes do 5 damage to enemy and 20 damage to itself.
 This is pretty annoying, because pack of smolkers can easily destroy your perimeter.\